GregorySchwartz/diversity/README.md

 due to a very low number of sequences, say 2 or 3, as it's a percent of those low values so it might be artificially high in those cases, but you can tell by the weight.

+For very large samples, the theoretical calculation of rarefaction will take approximately an eternity to execute with a high probability of memory issues.
+To overcome this issue, we look to empirical rarefaction.
+We can literally take random subsamples from the population in -R runs, resulting in a median of the values as well as the median absolute deviation for variation in the runs. **You must use this method (in individual based rarefaction only, triggered automatically when the number of random runs, -R, is specified) or else you will run into issues with large data sets.**

 ## Usage